-USDT was originally issued on the bitcoin protocol through the Omni Layer, but it has since then migrated to other blockchains as well.
-In fact, as you can see on the chart below, most of its supply exists on Ethereum as an ERC-20 token.
-It’s also issued on several other blockchains, including TRON, EOS, Algorand, Solana, and the OMG Network.
+Initially issued on the Bitcoin protocol through the Omni Layer, USDT has since expanded its presence to various other blockchains.
+Most notably, a substantial portion of its supply now exists on Ethereum as an ERC-20 token.
+Moreover, USDT can be found on several other blockchains, such as TRON, EOS, Algorand, and Solana.

 If the price of Bitcoin or other crypto assets is falling fast, you’re able to trade quickly to USDT instead of trying to cash out.

 With Tether, you’re able to move your funds between exchanges very quickly.
 This can also be useful for arbitrage trading with other coins.